10 Favourite spiritual books

 1. The Power of Myth by Joseph Campbell.
-Actually, many of the Campbell books I have on my book shelf (in other words, the ones I have read) would fall into this category, especially the Joseph Campbell Companion (edited by Diane K. Osbon).
 I think of Campbell as my teacher, though I never met him.
 I’m not sure anyone’s ideas have influenced me more.
 He made me see the world as one extremely creative and vital organism, exhibiting itself in an astounding array of religious, mythological and cultural manifestations.

 2. The Razor’s Edge by Somerset Maugham.
 Maugham is probably my favourite writer.
 His elegant style and piercing insight can’t be beat.
-And he was way ahead of his time in his depiction of a young man who goes to India to seek the truth and become good.
-Wait — that’s what Jesus probably did.
-Holy smoke, it never occurred to me that Maugham was writing about Jesus until this minute.
+And he was way ahead of his time in his depiction of a young man, Larry Darell, who goes to India to seek the truth and become good.
+Note: The guru Darell meets is never named in the book, but is known to be Sri Ramana Maharishi.